lsu-ddem/LSU-Pathways-Main/content/about/_index.md

   </tr>
 </table>

-Follow us on <a href="https://www.linkedin.com/showcase/lsu-pathways" target="_blank" >LinkedIn here</a> to see the STEM Pathways in action.
+<a href="https://www.linkedin.com/showcase/lsu-pathways" target="_blank" >Follow us on LinkedIn</a> to see the STEM Pathways in action.
 <br>
 <br>
  </center>